 3. If a manuscript involves human body, animal, or plant experiments, it is imperative to get timely permission from relevant institutions (e.g., Ethics Committee, Institutional Review Board, etc.); if it involves the personal information of subjects, the corresponding informed consent shall be obtained, respecting the subjects' privacy; if it involves clinical trials, it shall register with the Public Clinical Registration Center (refer to Research Ethics and Consent for details); and if it involves copyright issues, explicit permission shall be obtained from the corresponding publishing institutions or individuals (refer to Copyright and License to Publish for details).
 The relevant data shall be submitted to the Journal Office with the manuscript.

-7. It should be affirmed that all authors listed in the manuscript have made great contributions to the research.
-Regarding the misconduct of false contribution or publication, plagiarism, etc., once it is found, the original authors have the right to safeguard their legitimate rights reasonably by informing the corresponding Journal Office, and providing detailed data to make it convenient for the Journal Office to contact relevant departments or institutions for investigation.
+8. It should be affirmed that all authors listed in the manuscript have made significant contributions to the research.
+Regarding the misconduct of false contribution or publication, plagiarism, etc., once it is found, the original authors have the right to safeguard their legitimate rights reasonably by informing the corresponding Journal Office and providing detailed data to make it convenient for the Journal Office to contact relevant departments or institutions for investigation.
 If the evidence is irrefutable through investigation, the Journal Office will directly reject or withdraw the manuscript and publicize the handling result.
-In terms of those who seriously violate publication ethics, the Journal Office will inform their affiliations and will never accept their submissions.
+In terms of those who seriously violate publication ethics, the Journal Office will inform their affiliations and will not accept their submissions for three years.

 1. The reviewers should review and evaluate manuscripts in an objective, fair, and timely manner.
 They should not discriminate against the authors in terms of their nationality, race, etc., and the malice of slander should be avoided.
 They should respect the authors' contributions and help improve the quality of manuscripts.